Marviel/react-360-example-planets/README.md

 [React 360](https://github.com/facebook/react-360) demonstration that shows off the rotation inheritance properties of nested children.

+This is not intended to be an accurate simulator of planetary or meteorological events.
+Any attempt to use this library for such will likely result in widespread panic.

 # Install and Run
 1. `git clone` this repository.